neulab/tranX-plugin/README.md

 - You can select the desired output by pressing `Enter` on the candidate.
 Or, you could click the blank area of the editor or press `Esc` to give up.

 ![](imgs/query.gif)

+### How to write your queries that best suit the code generation model?
+- Quote variable names in the query with grave accent mark: ``... `variable_name` ...``.
+- Quote string literals with regular quotation marks: ``...
+"Hello World!" ...``
+- Example query 1: open a file "yourfile.txt" in write mode.
+- Example query 2: lower a string `` `text` `` and remove non-alphanumeric characters aside from space.

 ### How to edit generated code snippets to fit your programming need?
 - It is often the case that the generated or retrieved code snippets need more editing to fit the program.